astro7467/pisces/README.md

 # PISCES (Working Name)
-Personal Infograph Search Compute/Control Engine Solution Alternative name: IAK - I Already Know
+Personal/Private Infograph Search Compute/Control Engine Solution
+Alternative name: IAK - I Already Know

 *Problem*: We already have good data that solves questions we have.
 It is sitting in our email, Nextcloud, RSS feed, Pocket, Evernote, Browser history, Reddit subs or other sources that search engines (i.e. Google) cannot see nor prioritize as being a validated/quality source of data for our search enquires.